Staff Profile

 I act as Academic Tutor for students from the Primary Education BA and Secondary School Centred PGCE programmes.

 I teach on 2nd and 3rd year of the undergraduate Primary Education BA.
-I am Module Director for QTS5006M The Research Informed Professional 1.
-My undergraduate teaching focuses on professional studies, research methods and supporting students' research projects.
+I am Module Director for QTS5012M The Research Informed Professional 1.
+My undergraduate teaching focuses on professional studies, research methods, contemporary issues in education, and supporting students' research projects.

 I also teach on the postgraduate Secondary School Centred PGCE programme, focussing on professional studies and subject studies in English.
 I am Module Director for PGC7017M The Developing Professional, and lead on postgraduate second research assignment focused on policy in secondary education.
 I also act as Lead Mentor, quality assuring secondary school placements.